Inprosec through its services, such as the SAP Security Assessment, helps its customers to improve the security levels of their SAP systems.

 Summary and highlights of the month

 The total number of notes/patches has increased compared to last month.
-In addition to this increase in the total number of notes, the number of Hot News has increased, with 3 notes last month compared to 7 in September.
-On the other hand, it should be noted that the number of high criticality notes decreased from 6 to 2 this month.
+In addition to this increase in the total number of notes, the number of Hot News has also increased, with 2 notes last month compared to 3 in August.
+On the other hand, it is worth mentioning that the number of high criticality notes has increased from 2 to 6 this month.
 As usual, we will leave the medium and low scores unchecked this month, but we will give details of a total of 9 scores (all those with a CVSS of 7 or higher).

-We have a total of 21 notes for the whole month, 2 more than last August (19 from Patch Tuesday, 17 new and 2 updates, being 4 more than last month).
+We have a total of 19 notes for the whole month, 3 more than last July (15 from Patch Tuesday, 14 new and 1 updates, being the same as last month).

-We have 5 new Hot News, being the total of 7 in this month that stand out for their high CVVS, one of them the recurring update for the SAP Business Client with Chromium.
-We will also review in detail 2 of the total of 2 high notes (those with CVSS greater than or equal to 7), both new.
+We have 3 new Hot News, being the total of 3 in this month that stand out for their high CVVS.
+In addition we will review in detail 6 of the total of 6 high notes (those with CVSS greater than or equal to 7), all of them new notes.

-- From there, we find the 2 notes of high criticality (high priority) being the most relevant with a CVSS of 8.9 a new note of “HTTP Request Smuggling in SAP Web Dispatcher”.
-The rest (12) are of medium and low level, and we will not see them in detail, although it should be noted that there is more than one that affects SAP Business One.
+- From there, we find the 6 notes of high priority, the most relevant with a CVSS of 8.8 being a new note of Missing Authentication check in SAP Web Dispatcher.
+The rest (10) are of medium and low level, and we will not see them in detail.

 The full details of the most relevant notes are as follows: